 Gritty, grimy and what in art director lingo would be called as having "a certain character”.
 With shifty eyed South Asian merchants hawking everything from calling cards to the latest gizmos (ripped off/stolen/rarely original) to touts for various services sizing you up with shifty eyes from the very moment you step inside its cavernous interiors lined to garishly lit currency changing shops and to shops selling pirated copies of the latest Hindi film release, the experience has only begun.

 From the Indian family who craves for that particular variety of vegetables/masalas to the African middleman looking to strike a deal for mobiles, electronics, etc to asylum seekers to the extreme budget minded tourists and a businessman seeking a toehold in the gateway to China, this place has something to offer for everybody.
-For a really lovely video montage of CK mansions as it is known, check out Wong Kar Wai’s 1994 classic Chungking Express
+For a really lovely video montage of CK mansions as it is known, check out Wong Kar Wai’s 1994 classic Chungking Express.

 An event two weeks back proved to be a game changer for me.
 Accompanying a couple of colleagues on a story researching mission, we had the fortune of meeting some very interesting people at the place.
 Folks whom you otherwise would just pass by without scarcely giving a second look.
 Suffice to say, the sheer culture that goes beneath the surprise took my breath away.
 It was the real life equivalent of turning over a rock and discovering a country underneath.
 From South Asians who fled a wretched existence back home to eke out a living here to potential business deals being struck over plates of tandoori chicken and parathas in a crummy restaurant tucked away in a corner.